emmanuel-ferdman/solists/README.md

 ## License

-The library is freely distributable under the terms of the [MIT license][LICENSE].
+The library is freely distributable under the terms of the [MIT license](LICENSE).